Conference for the Reduction and Limitation of Armaments: Negotiations

 The conference convened on the 1 February 1932 in Geneva, Switzerland, with the intention of implementing strategies to fulfill Article 8 of the Covenant of the League of Nations.

 The US ambassador to Belgium and minister to Switzerland and conference delegate, Hugh S. Gibson, had observed not long after the London Conference, the US had lost interest in the new conference because treaties already limited its navy, its army was so small that further reduction was ludicrous and the proposed measures of air limitation were so vague that they meant little.
 He wrote that the conference would "probably meet in February or March 1932 and, discouraging as it may sound, it will probably go on and on".
 He had come to believe that armaments would never be abolished completely but that treaties might maintain military balances.

 The negotiations can be split into five distinctive categories or periods.
-As classified by the military historian Arther Steiner, "first period - emphasis on security, second period - appointment of commissions, third period - the general commissions, fourth period - the technical commission and the fifth period - the Hoover Proposals".
+As classified by the military historian Arther Steiner, "first period – emphasis on security, second period – appointment of commissions, third period – the general commissions, fourth period – the technical commission and the fifth period – the Hoover Proposals".

 Emphasis on security

-This specifically focused on the time's geopolitical relations, which included Russia, Turkey, Iran, France and Germany.
+This specifically focused on the geopolitical relations of the period, which included USSR, Turkey, Iran, France and Germany.
 The main focus was France and developing relations that reassured that it could safely disarm, which involved a development of American-French and Anglo-French relationships.